martindale/cointract.me/README.md

 *Do work.
 Track time.
 Get coins.*

 Cointract.me is a collaborative task tracking app that allows you to post jobs, get hired, track time, and accept bitcoin!
-Payouts are facilitated using the [BitPay API](https://bitpay.com/api).
+Invoices are reconciled using the [Insight API](http://insight.is) and payouts may be facilitated using the [BitPay API](https://bitpay.com/api).

 ## Quick Setup